Oswald Tower (EY Tower, Ernst and Young Tower) - 2013

 776 Euclid Avenue, Cleveland

 This tower will feature a dramatic facade featuring several windows that protrude from the curtain wall, along with a vibrant color scheme.
+A curved structure will serve to accent the crown of the building.
 The Hippodrome building and theatre were once located on the site but demolished in 1980.

 One University Circle - 2018